xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/global_cfg/index.rst

     '1':  enable basic debug mode
     '2':  enable expert debug mode

-  For the details on 'basic debug mode' and 'expert debug mode', please refer to xCAT documentation.
+  For the details on 'basic debug mode' and 'expert debug mode', refer to xCAT documentation.

 Remoteshell Attributes